artefactual/atom-docs/user-manual/administer/settings.rst

-Note that if the user checks the "Include digital objects" checkbox in the export options screen, it is no longer possible to include descendants in the export, and the "Include descendents" checkbox will be greyed out.
+Note that if the user checks the "Include digital objects" checkbox in the export options screen, it is no longer possible to include descendants in the export, and the "Include descendants" checkbox will be greyed out.
 This is a safeguard designed to prevent users from deliberately or inadvertently exporting large descriptive hierarchies with hundreds or thousands of digital objects attached at descendant levels of description.